 All micromodels are planar (2D) and were produced in-house, implementing optical and soft lithography for the PDMS [8] and chemical etching [9] for the glass networks respectively.
 The pore structure of the median plane of the micromodels is exhibited in Fig. 1.
-For quick reference the codification of the network geometry is "P" for periodic and "NP" for non-periodic.
-The three networks are referenced by combining the attributes to the matrix material and periodicity characteristics, PDMS-P, Glass-P and PDMS-NP.
+For quick reference the codification of the network geometry is P for periodic and NP for non-periodic.
+The three networks are referenced by combining the attributes corresponding to the matrix material and the geometric characteristic, PDMS-P, Glass-P and PDMS-NP.